 Ensure that every part of your bike is working properly to avoid further issues and ensure your ride’s safety.

-If you crash a carbon bicycle, make sure to take it to a professional to do an indepth analysis.
+If you crash a carbon bicycle, take it to a professional for an in-depth analysis.

 Did you know that a professional can tell if the carbon frame is damaged based on its sound?
 Read more about How Damaged Carbon Frames are Assessed.